 Laid out in two returning loops of nine, the University Ridge Golf Course is a Robert Trent Jones Junior layout that has challenged golfers in the Madison area for more than two decades now.

 The Bull at Pinehurst Farms in Sheboygan Falls is a Jack Nicklaus layout, the first Golden Bear design in the Badger State.
 It’s laid out around a residential development where water comes into play on each nine.

-Venue for the Wisconsin State Amateur Championship in 2012, The Club at Strawberry Creek is a links-like Rick Jacobsen layout which weaves its way across a rolling landscape of native prairie grasses.
+Venue for the Wisconsin State Amateur Championship in 2012, The Club at Strawberry Creek is a links-like Rick Jacobson layout which weaves its way across a rolling landscape of native prairie grasses.